leocornus/easy-git/docs/wp_gitweb_Git_Repo_Management.rst

 Here are the 4 columns:

 :ID: the repositories id.
-:Label: the repository label
+:Label: the repository label, with Edit and Delete action links
 :Path: Full absolute path to the repository.
 :Contributors: a list of user who have access to this repository.
-:Tools: the column to hold convenient ''edit'' and ''delete'' links.

 Both **Label** and **Path** columns are sortable.